simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 Yet, the journey doesn't end with implementation; vigilance is the watchword.
 Regularly updating your router's firmware and being alert to any unusual network activities act as sentinels against potential breaches.
 The interplay of technology and responsibility ensures that your home network remains an impregnable fortress.

-In teleworking, personal and professional worlds seamlessly coexist.
+In teleworking, personal and professional worlds smoothly coexist.
 Therefore, safeguarding your digital realm isn't solely a matter of individual concern; it's a responsibility to your employer, clients, and colleagues.
 By embracing strong security practices, you fortify your role as a guardian of information, a custodian of privacy, and a champion of secure teleworking.

 Wrapping up, the path to securing your home wireless network for teleworking is a journey of understanding, implementation, and ongoing diligence.
-As you embark on this journey, you pave the way for a future where remote work is not only convenient but also unequivocally secure.
+As you starting this journey, you pave the way for a future where remote work isn't only convenient but also unequivocally secure.
 Let your commitment to network security be the cornerstone of your digital endeavors – enabling you to telework with peace of mind and shaping a safer online world for all.